 An Easter Cocktail Recipe Even the Bunny Would Love

-The answer is yes.
-Despite how ridiculous the concept may sound, a carrot Mimosa is an alluring afternoon sip.
-I will say that our team insists on one slight modification.
-Skip the carrot jammed onto the rim of the flute.
-A garnish that serves no other purpose than to poke you in the eye, it has none of the appeal of a celery in a Bloody Mary and it is a vegetable best left in the refrigerator.
+We are printing the carrot mimosa recipe with its original recommendations.
+But I would like to make a note of our test kitchen’s preferred modification: Skip the carrot jammed onto the rim of the flute.
+A garnish that serves no other purpose than to poke you in the eye, it has none of the appeal of celery in a Bloody Mary and it is a vegetable best left in the refrigerator.

 TO TRY: A Hare Above the Rest, my other favorite springtime cocktail